 The front door opens onto a large, spacious balcony with furniture; a fabulous place to sit and enjoy a morning coffee or pre-dinner drink whilst watching out for the red squirrels and deer that can be frequently spotted here.

 The area close by is brimming with history and the Culloden Battlefield is just two miles away, plus also close by are the atmospheric Clava Cairns; a prehistoric burial ground which is well worth a visit.

 You may wish to explore by cycling around the area and cycle hire is available.

-Also fishing can be enjoyed, with the River Nairn accessed via a five minute walk on a quiet track leading from your highland apartment, plus there is a riding centre two miles away, and famous Loch Ness is 40 minutes away.
+Also fishing can be enjoyed, with the River Nairn accessed just a five minute walk on a quiet track leading from your highland apartment, plus there is a riding centre two miles away, and the famous Loch Ness is 40 minutes away.

 This is an area full of wonderful things to experience, but at the end of the day you will simply love to return to the quiet comfort of your apartment.

 About the location

 Nairn 7 miles; Inverness 10 miles; Inverness Airport 3 miles.